-Taylor Creek and Warden Woods are beautiful stretches of park ravine trail that continues onward down the Don Valley trail system.
-Though short, it has interesting bridges, alternate paths through the ravine, and gorgeous colours in the fall.
+Taylor Creek and Warden Woods are beautiful stretches of parkland trail that continue from the Don Valley trail system.
+Although short, it has interesting bridges, alternate paths through the ravine, and gorgeous colours in the fall.

-An unusual part of this ride is the alternate paths through the creek water.
-Rather than taking the bridges you can (at your own peril) take the water route across the concrete waterways built for motor traffic.
+An unusual part of this ride are the alternate paths through the creek.
+Rather than take a bridge, riders can take a route across the water along the concrete waterways built for park maintenance vehicles.

 One is covered by only a trickle of water, but the other two cross the main creek and are typically ankle-deep.
 If the water is low they are easy enough to traverse; cross in a straight line, at moderate speed and in a low gear.
 Otherwise, if you go too fast or too slow, you will get wet or fall.
 It’s your call and fun too!

 Halfway along the trail, on the north bank of the creek, is a wide dirt path that provides a good loop back for hybrid bikes.

 Beyond Dawes Rd., young kids will likely want to stop at the duck pond to find frogs and turtles (and see ducks!).